kossnocorp/frames/doc/core/launcher.md

 ## Files organization

-There is 2 recommended ways to files organization:
+There are 2 ways of files organization:

 1. Single file per hook type: